Ashborn Chapter 1

 “Come on.”
 A gritted whisper.

-In the formation, fingers crossed and echoes of Claudet’s “Come on” pulsed through the nineteen women.
+In the formation, fingers crossed and echoes of Felint’s “Come on” pulsed through the nineteen women.

 Still nothing.

-A Warden stepped forward and pulled Claudet from the orb.
+A Warden stepped forward and pulled Felint from the orb.
 Two Soldiers flanked her and swiftly escorted her from the arena.

 The Warden’s face held a flicker of shock as she pulled the next stone, handing it to the elder.
 “Aspira Talen Malak”

-Talen’s face blanched.
-Claudet had been one of the best, with some of the highest scores.
-Well, her and Varnell had been neck and neck.
+Malak’s face blanched.
+Felint had been one of the best, with some of the highest scores.
+Well, Felint and Varnell had been neck and neck.

-Talen ranked near the bottom of the group.
-If Claudet had been rejected, Talen knew she had no hope.
+Malak ranked near the bottom of the group.
+If Felint had been rejected, Malak knew she had no hope.

 Dragging her boots on the stone, she moved as someone going to her execution.
 Trembling, she saluted the elder Warden and reached her hand to the sphere.

-“I…I can’t” Tears welled up, Talen’s voice trembled, barely above a whisper.
+“I…I can’t” Tears welled up in Malak’s eyes as her voice trembled, barely above a whisper.

 “You refuse?”
 The statement from the Warden was gentle, softly encouraging.